|Easy Homemade Apple Butter|

 - sugar (to suit your tastes, I added ¾ cup)

-- Empty to applesauce into a stainless steel pot then rinse the jars with about ½ cup of water per jar and pour it into the pot with the applesauce.
+- Empty the applesauce into a stainless steel pot then rinse the jars with about ½ cup of water per jar and pour it into the pot with the applesauce.

-- Cook the applesauce over a low heat stirring occasionally for about 45 minutes or until the applesauce has reduced and thickened to a consistency that resembles apple butter.
+- Cook over a low heat stirring occasionally for about 45 minutes or until the applesauce has reduced and thickened to a consistency that resembles apple butter.